ColinFay/backyard/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

 > Words of caution: this is still a WIP.
-Use carefully, and don’t forger
+Use carefully, and don’t forget
 > to backup your bookdwon before using the app.

 # backyard